 - Set the broth aside and pick out any good sized pieces of meat from the colander to eat right away or use later when making up the bowls of pho.
-The pho is almost ready to be eaten, but it still needs the fish sauce and MSG, but don’t add those until you are actually ready to eat.
+The pho is almost ready to be eaten, but it still needs the fish sauce, but don’t add it until you are actually ready to eat.
 The biggest issue at this stage is that there is a lot of fat on the surface of the broth that needs to be skimmed off.
 There are two approaches that can be used to remove the fat.
 One is to get a ladle or large spoon and painstakingly skim the fat from the broth until there is almost none left.
 This is a huge pain in the butt and you risk accidentally discarding some of the precious broth along with the fat.
 That’s why I prefer the second option.
 See step 8.

 - I like to remove the fat by preparing the Pho broth either early in the morning or the previous night.
 I let the pho cool and then place it in the refrigerator for a couple of hours.
 When the broth gets cold two things happen.
 The first is the obvious one and it’s that all the fat solidifies on top making it extremely easy to remove.
 The second, is all of the flavors in the broth have time to deepen.
 Use a spoon to lightly scoop just the fat off the broth.
 Don’t be surprised if the broth has basically turned to a jelly-like consistency.
 That’s the wonderful gelatin doing its work.
 When heated, it will become completely liquid again.
 With the fat removed, the broth can be reheated to serve or it can be placed in a freezer safe plastic zipper bag or other air tight container for freezing.
 The broth stays very well in the freezer for a later date.
 I will often make a couple of batches of broth and freeze them for pho on demand!